 Extremely low temperatures can cause windscreen washers to freeze so there’s no point in having adequate levels of windscreen wash if the washers do not work.
 Remember to unfreeze the water jets as well as your windscreen.
 Worn wiper blades can leave smear marks and obscure your view so you should also make sure that your wiper blades are free of damage and completely clear the windscreen when used.

 Ensure you clear your vehicle of snow and ice before you start your journey

 It is not sensible or safe to drive with frosted or partially frosted windows.
 Rule 229 of the Highway Code states: “You MUST be able to see, so clear all snow and ice from all your windows.”

 It may sound common sense, but it’s amazing how many drivers still risk driving without a clear view of the road – we have all seen them when driving, and they are a danger to other road users as well as themselves.

 A dirty registration plate is a breach of legislation

 It’s illegal to drive with a dirty number plate.
 Rule 229 of The Highway Code states: "You MUST ensure that lights are clean and number plates are clearly visible and legible.”

-The DVLA are cracking down on this and with a maximum fine of up to £1,000 it simply isn’t worth the risk!
+DVLA are cracking down on this and with a maximum fine of up to £1,000, it simply isn’t worth the risk!